qurAI-amsterdam/ubix-for-reliable-classification/README.md

 UBIX is a method to improve the generalizability of classification models, by introducing built-in robustness to dataset-specific (out-of-distribution) artifacts, without requiring any additional training (supervised or unsupervised) on data with such artifacts.
 UBIX is an inference-time module that can be employed in multiple-instance learning (MIL) settings.
 Instead of assuming equal contribution of all instances to the bag-level output, UBIX detects instances corrupted due to local artifacts on-the-fly using uncertainty estimation, reducing (UBIX<sub>soft</sub>) or fully ignoring (UBIX<sub>hard</sub>) their contributions before MIL pooling.

 ## Installation
-To install UBIX, simply clone this code and from the root folder, run:
+To install UBIX, run this command from the root folder:
 ```
 pip3 install -e .
 ```